-- G 4.2.1.3 The deliverables identified in section 7.3.3 of BS EN 50126-1:2017 are a system definition, a safety plan, and a RAM plan.
-Guidance on these deliverables and the activities needed to produce them is provided in the suite of railway software standards. - G 4.2.1.4 The activities in this system lifecycle Phase 2 could be performed by the client before a supplier for the system is contracted and there is not necessarily anyone for the client to delegate these activities to. - G 4.2.1.5 CSM RA is applicable to certain changes to the railway, and there might be overlap between material produced, for example, the production of a system definition, to meet the requirements of this standard and that needed by CSM RA. - G 4.2.1.6 Although the safety plan referred to in BS EN 50126-1:2017 and the safety assurance plan have different emphases, their scopes do overlap, one can refer to the other or the two can be combined.
+- G 4.2.1.3 The deliverables identified by BS EN 50126-1:2017 (7.3.3) are a system definition, a safety plan, and a RAM plan.
+Guidance on these deliverables and the activities needed to produce them is provided in the suite of railway software standards. - G 4.2.1.4 The activities in this phase could be performed by the client before a supplier for the system is contracted and there is not necessarily anyone for the client to delegate these activities to. - G 4.2.1.5 CSM RA is applicable to certain changes to the railway, and there might be overlap between material produced, for example, the production of a system definition, to meet the requirements of this standard and that needed by CSM RA. - G 4.2.1.6 Although the safety plan referred to in BS EN 50126-1:2017 and the safety assurance plan have different emphases, their scopes do overlap, one can refer to the other or the two can be combined.